 I thought that Shawn Green, whom I felt had enormous potential to be the next Ted Williams, was an outstanding baseball player.
 He was tall, sleek, and a powerful hitter because of the speed at which he swung a bat.
-(He was similar in physical dimensions and potential to current Dodger “Phenom” Cory Bellinger.)
+(He was similar in physical dimensions and potential to former Dodger “Phenom” Cory Bellinger.)
 In the letter I sent to him via his agent, Jeff Moorad, I explained why he was having difficulty hitting the inside fastball and/or keeping it fair.
 He responded kindly, as the gentleman he was, but said he was intent on retaining the batting stance that he felt was instrumental in getting him to the Big-Leagues.

 What Shawn and many lesser-skilled batters do not understand is that if they do not measure their success by the Principle of Perfect Bats-man-ship but prefer rather to express their natural, phenomenal artistic talent, they will soon find that the youthful vigor upon which they relied heavily to display their physical prowess with acute flexibility and quick reflexes will eventually diminish and inexplicable futility will abound.